DiamondLightSource/authz/docs/how-tos/python-example.md

 ## Using the fastapi-opa middleware with an alternative Authentication method

+### This is NOT RECOMMENDED.

-While it is highly recommended to implement Authentication and Authorization together, in the case that you are already authenticating your requests, e.g. with `OAuth2-Proxy`, or through the ServiceMesh, the following configuration allows for a `fastapi-opa` configuration without embedded authentication.
-This is NOT RECOMMENDED.
+While it is highly recommended to implement Authentication and Authorization together, in the case that you are already authenticating your requests, e.g. with `oauth2-proxy`, the following configuration allows for a `fastapi-opa` configuration without embedded authentication.

 ```python
 opa_config = OPAConfig(authentication=[], opa_host=os.getenv("OPA_HOST"))